One-photon measurement of two-photon entanglement: Abstract

 \section{Abstract}

-Entanglement is a fundamental feature of quantum mechanics, considered a key resource in quantum information processing.
 Measuring entanglement is an essential step in a wide range of applied and foundational quantum experiments.
 When a two-particle quantum state is not pure, standard methods to measure the entanglement require detection of both particles.
-We introduce a method in which detection of only one of the particles is required to characterize the entanglement of a two-particle mixed state.
-Our method is based on the principle of quantum interference.
-We use two identical sources of a two-photon mixed state and generate a set of single-photon interference patterns.
-The entanglement of the two-photon quantum state is characterized by the visibility of the interference patterns.
-Our experiment thus opens up a distinct avenue for verifying and measuring entanglement, and can allow for mixed state entanglement characterization even when one particle in the pair cannot be detected.
+We realize a conceptually new method for verifying and measuring entanglement in a class of two-party mixed state, for example, twin photons.
+Contrary to the approaches known to date, in our experiment we verify and measure entanglement in mixed quantum two-party states by detecting only one subsystem, the other remains undetected.
+Only one copy of the two-photon mixed or pure state is used but that state is in a superposition of having been created in two identical sources.
+We show that information shared in entangled systems can be accessed through single-particle interference patterns.
+Our experiment enables entanglement characterization even when one of the subsystems cannot be detected, for example when suitable detectors are not available.

-Entanglement is a quantum correlation between two or more systems, which plays an essential role in most next generation quantum applications \cite{GT-ent-det-Phrep-2009,horodecki2009review}.
-Today we controllably produce entanglement in various platforms \cite{AlleyShih,kwiat1995new,KMWZ-pol-ent-source,raimond2001manipulating,blatt2008entangled,stevenson2006semiconductor,iskhakov2012polarization} and, with the advancement of quantum technologies such as quantum computing and quantum communication, it is ever more essential to measure entanglement in a wide range of systems.
-The verification and measurement of entanglement in bipartite quantum states has a wide literature.
-Bipartite pure state entanglement can be verified by performing local measurements on only one subsystem \cite{walborn2006,Pires2009,Just2013,sharapova2015schmidt}.
-However, for mixed states, known schemes for analyzing bipartite entanglement, for example, testing Bell's inequalities \cite{PhysRevLett.28.938,PhysRevLett.49.91,PhysRevLett.115.250401}, quantum state tomography \cite{James2001}, testing entanglement witnesses \cite{PhysRevA.66.062305,PhysRevLett.105.230404, PhysRevA.91.032315,PhysRevLett.113.170402,barbieri2003detection,Bertlmann_PRA_witness-2005}, measuring entanglement using multiple copies of the state \cite{Horodecki2003, Mintert2007, Schmid2008,PhysRevA.84.052112,zhang2013direct, islam2015}, all rely on the detection of both subsystems.
+Recent developments in quantum technology necessitate measurement of entanglement in a wide class of systems.
+Bipartite pure state entanglement can always be verified and quantified by performing local measurements on only one particle (subsystem), and ignoring the other particle (subsystem)\cite{walborn2006,Pires2009,Just2013}.
+However, for mixed states, known schemes for analyzing bipartite entanglement, for example, testing Bell's inequalities \cite{PhysRevLett.28.938,PhysRevLett.49.91,hensen2015loophole,PhysRevLett.115.250401, shalm2015strong}, quantum state tomography \cite{James2001}, testing entanglement witnesses \cite{PhysRevA.66.062305,PhysRevLett.105.230404, PhysRevA.91.032315,PhysRevLett.113.170402,barbieri2003detection}, measuring entanglement using multiple copies of the state \cite{Schmid2008,PhysRevA.84.052112,zhang2013direct, islam2015}, all rely on the detection of both subsystems.
+Whether entanglement of a bipartite mixed state can be verified by performing a measurement on only one subsystem is an open question.